 - Adult naturalisation

-- Settled Status and pre-Settled Status when the system goes live
+- Settled Status and pre-Settled Status

 The UKCEN Team believes that residence rights can be better guaranteed with appropriate residence documentation.
 PR and ILR are both pathways towards citizenship and can guarantee EU citizens their access to services and benefits the UK in the same way British citizens can access them.

-The group has also been involved in various initiatives aimed at putting pressure on the UK Government to take a ‘soft approach’ and allow EU citizens in the UK to obtain settlement in the UK (whether referred to as PR, ILR or “settled status”) without the need for CSI, recognising that carers are workers and allowing those with less of 5 years’ exercising treaty rights to continue their journey towards settlement.
+The group was also involved in various initiatives aimed at putting pressure on the UK Government to take a ‘soft approach’ and allow EU citizens in the UK to obtain settlement in the UK (whether referred to as PR, ILR or “settled status”) without the need for CSI, recognising that carers are workers and allowing those with less of 5 years’ exercising treaty rights to continue their journey towards settlement.
 With settled status firmly on the horizon, this issue has now become academic.

 There are a growing number of qualified immigration lawyers on board who regularly contribute to the group in various ways, such as answering queries from members, reviewing the group FAQs and putting together briefing documents.
 They include OISC authorised lawyers as well as solicitors and barristers.